 - In 2019 management committees for the 8 lowlands developed by the project have been set up.
 The members of these committees were trained on management tools and the use of door closures for micro-dams.

 - Completion of the work for the nine market gardening perimeters which started at the end of 2018.
 These market gardening perimeters with seasonal crops are now used by about 1,500 women.
 Also, seeds and small equipment (watering cans, spades, etc.) was supplied for market gardening to women farmers in the 12 market gardening perimeters introduced as part of the project (about 2,500).

 - Training of 244 women farmers in 3 market gardening perimeters in market gardening techniques.
 The women in the other perimeters will be trained in 2020.

 - In 2019 the works for the pastoral perimeter of Nioro Tougouné were concluded.
 A 25ha perimeter was equipped with a borehole with a solar pumping system, a vaccination park, a cattle yard and a shop.
 This infrastructure directly benefits the entire population of the village (1,139 people in 184 households).

 - Fish ponds are now stocked with fish, benefitting 607 people (326 women), and women management committees were created and trained.

-- Training of 100 beekeepers on honey production in the project intervention areas in Sikasso region.
+- Training of 100 beekeepers on honey production and supply of equipment (Kenyan hives and protective suits) in the project intervention areas in Sikasso region.